uf-aiaos/ShinyAnimalCV/README.md

 This section provides a step-by-step guide to training a computer vision model for object detection and instance segmentation using a modified state-of-the-art computer vision package, [Mask R-CNN](https://github.com/matterport/Mask_RCNN).
 Specifically, we have made modifications to the original `Mask R-CNN` to ensure compatibility with tensorflow (version 2.9.0 and 2.10.0), as the current GitHub version only supports tensorflow version <= 2.5.0.
 Additionally, we have replaced the original axis-aligned rectangle bounding box from `Mask R-CNN` with a minimum rotated rectangle bounding box using [OpenCV](https://opencv.org/).
 This enhancement allows for the extraction of more precise morphological features.
 The modified `Mask R-CNN` is available under [`mrcnn/`](https://github.com/uf-aiaos/ShinyAnimalCV/tree/main/ShinyAnimalCV_SourceCode/mrcnn).

 #### 2.2.1 Dataset preparation
 This subsection details the process of preparing the training, validation, and testing sets for model training and evaluation.
 First, users need to partition the entire dataset into training, validation, and testing sets using a specified ratio, such as 7:2:1.
-Additionally, the `label.png` file within each `image_name_json` folder, obtained from `Labelme`, needs to be transferred to a new mask folder named `cv2_mask` and renamed as `image_name.png`.
+Additionally, the `label.png` file within each `image_name_json` folder, obtained from `LabelMe`, needs to be transferred to a new mask folder named `cv2_mask` and renamed as `image_name.png`.
 To facilitate this procedure, we have included a script called [generate_cv2_mask.ipynb](https://github.com/uf-aiaos/ShinyAnimalCV/blob/main/MaskRCNN/generate_cv2_mask.ipynb), which can be used iteratively to prepare the `cv2_mask` folder.
 For more comprehensive details and explanations, please refer to the [generate_cv2_mask.ipynb](https://github.com/uf-aiaos/ShinyAnimalCV/blob/main/MaskRCNN/generate_cv2_mask.ipynb) file.
 Furthermore, we have provided a [demo dataset](https://github.com/uf-aiaos/ShinyAnimalCV/tree/main/ExampleData/Example_images_for_training_and_evaluating_model), which serves as a reference for dataset preparation.

 #### 2.2.2 Train and evaluate Mask R-CNN model <a name="section-2-2-2"></a>
 In this subsection, we show how to train and evaluate the model with organized annotated custom data using our provided Jypyter Notebook ([MaskRCNN.ipynb](https://github.com/uf-aiaos/ShinyAnimalCV/blob/main/MaskRCNN/MaskRCNN.ipynb)).